- FAS Academic Technology

 - Harvard Writing Project

 - Peabody Museum

-The Academic Technology Group (ATG) provides technological support for teaching, learning, and research in the Faculty of Arts and Sciences.
-ATG collaborates with faculty and teaching staff to support course website and to develop rich, interactive technological resources that go beyond the standard tools.
-The ATG website features a portfolio showcasing examples of custom resources that have been developed for course sites.
+FAS Academic Technology provides technological support for teaching, learning, and research in the Faculty of Arts and Sciences.
+They collaborate with faculty and teaching staff to support course website and to develop rich, interactive technological resources that go beyond the standard tools.
+The Academic Technology website features a portfolio showcasing examples of custom resources that have been developed for course sites.

 Harvard Library’s Copyright First Responders are available to faculty, TFs, staff and students to help address the increasingly complicated issues of copyright in the digital age.
 Questions about Fair Use?
 Streaming video content?
 What about linking to articles online or posting them on the course site?
 “Educational use” is only one piece of the Fair Use formula.
 Copyright-trained librarians can help you cut through the confusion when it comes to course materials.
 They can also help other copyright-related concerns, like the use of images in a paper, so you can refer students to them as well.